 - Define knowledge management and related principles

-- Appreciate KM’s role in enhancing organizational performance and improving global health outcomes
+- Explain KM’s role in enhancing organizational performance and improving global health outcomes

-- Understand how to systematically apply KM to global health programs using a five-step systematic process
+- Apply KM to global health programs using a five-step systematic process

 - Identify the best KM approaches to use in a given public health context

 - Methods of Assessment: